RickStrahl/SetResolution/README.md

 <ProfileName>       Run with only a Profile Name sets that display profile
 SET                 Sets Display Settings -
-                    provide either a profile (-p) or display options -w/-h/-f/-b/-o LIST                Lists all available display modes PROFILES            Lists all saved profiles (stored in SetResolution.xml) CREATEPROFILE       Creates a new profile by specifying name and display options
+                    provide either a profile (-p) or display options -w/-h/-f/-b/-o LIST                Lists all available display modes and monitors PROFILES            Lists all saved profiles (stored in SetResolution.xml) CREATEPROFILE       Creates a new profile by specifying name and display options